balderdashy/sails-adapter-boilerplate/README.md

 ## About Sails.js and Waterline
 http://SailsJs.com

 Waterline is a new kind of storage and retrieval engine for Sails.js.
 It provides a uniform API for accessing stuff from different kinds of databases, protocols, and 3rd party APIs.
 That means you write the same code to get users, whether they live in mySQL, LDAP, MongoDB, or Facebook.

-## Writing your own adapters